Hello everyone! My name is Shelley from the blog Crazy Wonderful.

 I first came across Kristina's blog when I saw one of her Anthropologizing posts.

 I was IN LOVE and have been hooked ever since.
 That is so up my alley - seeing something I like and then making it myself.
 Yes please!
 I enjoy it so much I even have a separate page on my blog full of tutorials.
-I prefer handmade items lately over mass produced, and have been putting some of my own together as giveaways for my readers.
-My last giveaway included this fun and easy clutch.

 Today, I'm going to show you how to make your own!